FrankensteinVariorum/collationWorkspace/collationChunks/C18/output/Readme.md

 		</rdgGrp>
 ```

-- [ ] Thomas: Possible Divergence detected!
+- [X] Thomas: Possible Divergence detected!
 Similarities end after degree, and degree is isolate from its respective reading group.
 It's aligned again when discussing nourishment, however.
+- Made a space edit in MS around this point too.

 ```
 <rdgGrp